 The Middletown Town Council on Tuesday night gave its unanimous endorsement for improved signalized intersections on West Main Road at Two-Mile Corner and Coddington Highway.
-In Councilor Ed Silveira's absence, the 6-0 vote effectually rejected an alternate proposal put forth by the Rhode Island Department of Transportation (RIDOT) for roundabout traffic circles for the two adjacent problem intersections.
+In Councilor Ed Silveira's absence, the 6-0 vote effectually rejected an alternate proposal put forth by the Rhode Island Department of Transportation (RIDOT) for for the two adjacent problem intersections.

 Town Administrator Shawn Brown best summed up Tuesday night's conclusion to the public debate during his opening remarks, as he summarized findings from the town’s own independent consultant earlier this year that echoed opinions offered by RIDOT officials.

 “As the DOT would say, we know the new signalized intersections would create improvements to those two intersections,” Brown said and soon after added, “However, there’s a question about whether roundabouts will work for this community…”